Super Saucy Chicken Broccoli Stir Fry (perfect to serve over rice!)

 - ⅛ teaspoon white pepper

-- MARINATE: Add the chicken to a medium bowl with the baking soda, ¼ teaspoon cornstarch, and 1 tablespoon of water.
+- MARINATE: Add the chicken to a medium bowl with the baking soda, ¼ teaspoon cornstarch, red pepper flakes, and 1 tablespoon of water.
 Stir and allow the chicken to marinate for at least 5 minutes (if you have time, 30 minutes is even better!)

 - SAUCE + BROCCOLI: in a mason jar with a tight-fitting lid, combine the soy sauce, seasoning sauce, 2 tablespoons cornstarch, oyster sauce, chicken stock, sesame oil, white pepper, and 2 tablespoons of water.
 Cover with a lid, and shake until combined.
 You should also add the broccoli to a microwave-safe bowl and steam (this usually takes 2.5-3 minutes.)